elysiajs/documentation/docs/eden/treaty/overview.md

 | /hi          | .hi          |
 | /deep/nested | .deep.nested |

-Combined with HTTP method, allowing us fully interact with Elysia server.
+Combined with the HTTP method, we can interact with the Elysia server.

 | Path         | Method | Treaty              |
 | ------------ | ------ | ------------------- |